 - Any other relevant factors.

 Applications under Appendix FM, Appendix Armed Forces or paragraph 276 ADE(1)

 For these types of application, the Home Office will still consider the factors above but also look at the proportionality of a refusal.
-In particular the Home Office will consider the applicant’s ability to pay (e.g. the Home Office may disregard a debt where they accepted that the applicant is destitute and waived the application’s fees); and the level of cooperation with the Home Office’s debt recovery attempts.
+In particular the Home Office will consider the applicant’s ability to pay (e.g. it may disregard a debt where they accepted that the applicant is destitute and waived the application’s fees) and the level of cooperation with its debt recovery attempts.

 In addition, and importantly, even when the Home Office considers that it would be proportionate to refuse an application, it must go on to look at whether there are exceptional circumstances which would warrant a grant outside the rules.